 Lest we get too gloomy, there were some positive spots in the employment report.
-For example, the median duration of unemployment actually fell to a fifteen-month low of 8.1 weeks in March, the lowest level since December 2006.
+For example, the median duration of unemployment actually fell to a 15-month low of 8.1 weeks in March, the lowest level since December 2006.
 This indicates that about half of the unemployed are finding jobs in about two months.
-(Hat tip to Prof. Mark Perry of the Carpe Diem blogsite.)
-Additionally, aggregate hours worked in March actually rose, as did the private and manufacturing work weeks.
+(Hat tip to professor Mark Perry of the Carpe Diem blogsite.)
+Additionally, aggregate hours worked in March actually rose, as did the private and manufacturing workweeks.

 So while there is an economic correction at work, it could prove relatively mild.
-Let’s remember, the U.S. has experienced ten recessions since 1947, averaging ten months in length.
+Let's remember, the United States has experienced 10 recessions since 1947, averaging 10 months in length.
 But in the more recent high-tech quarter century, in which tax rates and inflation have been historically low, the two recessions of 1990-91 and 2000-01 lasted only eight months.

 If the current slump began in November, it could be over by late summer.